Earl Mazo

 Earl Mazo (July 7, 1919 – February 17, 2007) was an American journalist, author, and government official.

 Early life

-Born in Warsaw, Poland, Mazo migrated to the United States as a small child with his parents, Sonia and George Mazo.
+Born in Warsaw, Poland, Mazo emigrated to the United States as a small child with his parents, Sonia and George Mazo.
 The Mazos settled in Charleston, South Carolina, where they lived in the Hannah Enston Building.
 Mazo would later graduate from Clemson University.
 During World War II, he served as a public relations officer with the U.S. Army Air Force's 385th Bomb Group and was stationed in the United Kingdom.